This is a model not a prediction. The results are based on the limited information you've provided and assumptions made about the future.

 The calculator works for accumulation funds only (like Tasplan Super).
 It doesn't work for defined benefit funds.

-Contributions tax of 15% applies to all before tax contributions (30% if you earn over $250,000 each year).
-No tax applies to after tax contributions.
+Contributions tax of 15% applies to all before-tax contributions (if you earn over $250,000 each year, including before-tax contributions, you'll pay an extra 15% tax on some or all of your before-tax contributions).
+No tax applies to after-tax contributions.
 You've provided us with your tax file number (TFN), so we haven't applied penalty tax on your contributions.

 No tax is applied to benefit payments.
 If you make withdrawals or start a pension before you turn 60, you may have to pay some tax, depending on your circumstances.